Royal Mint to launch Pride coin for 50th anniversary

 The Royal Mint has revealed a new 50p coin to mark the 50th anniversary of the UK Pride movement.

-It said this will be the first time the UK’s LGBTQ+ community has been recognised on an official coin.
+It said this will be the first time the UK’s LGBT+ community has been recognised on an official coin.

 The new coin has been designed by east London artist and activist Dominique Holmes.